Skip to main content

 The defineTableController function takes two required arguments:

 • dataSource: A data source.
+Typically, imported from the ./app/.server/data-sources directory.

 Parameters